twosigma/git-meta/slides/presentation.md

 ## The `branch` Command

-The `branch` operation creates a branch in the meta repo and in all visible sub-repos in the local repository in which it is run.
+The `branch` operation creates a branch in the meta repo and in all open sub-repos in the local repository in which it is run.

 ???